tkhq/qos/docs/guide_dev.md

 ### Why --unsafe-eph-path-override?

-The boot flow requires the enclave side to have the ephemeral private key and the client side to have the associated public key.
-We typically embed the ephemeral public key in the attestation document: clients are expected to verify the attestation document before using the ephemeral public key.
-Locally, we cannot generate attestation documents, so we return a hardcoded mock attestation document.
+The boot flow requires the enclave side to have the setup ephemeral private key and the client side to have the associated public key.
+In production, the setup public key is carried in the attestation document and checked against PCR16 before clients encrypt quorum shares to it.
+Locally, we cannot generate real attestation documents, so we return a hardcoded mock attestation document.
 The mock attestation document contains an **invalid** ephemeral public key, and even if it was valid we would not have access to the associated private key.

 The `--unsafe-eph-path-override` flag tells the client to:
 1. **Ignore** the public key from the attestation document